 Secret Identity: Had one for a while, but it wasn't a particularly well kept secret.
-Eventually he was outed, and while he "proved" that he wasn't Daredevil in court, as M Att says "good luck getting that genie back in the bottle."
+Eventually he was outed, and while he "proved" that he wasn't Daredevil in court, he himself commented "good luck getting that genie back in the bottle."
 Eventually, he outed himself in court.

 Thou Shalt Not Kill: While it was a Silver Age rule, it fits very well with Matt's Catholic side and his father's moral advice.
 It's still abided by even as his stories get darker.

 Upbringing Makes the Hero: His father Jack raised him on his own and taught Matt not to use violence and that he could be someone great one day.
 Fittingly, Jack's murder is what convinced Matt to become Daredevil.

 Worthy Opponent: This is essentially his relationship with the Punisher.
 Matt thinks Frank is a psychopath whose methods are far too brutal to be justifiable, while Frank thinks that Matt is a self-righteous asshole who needs to mind his own business and stay out of his way.
 While they dislike each other immensely and come into conflict enough to practically be members of their respective rogues galleries, they respect each other just enough to abstain from killing or permanently crippling one another.

 Your Cheating Heart: Cheated on Milla Davis with Dakota North when Milla was confined to a mental institution.
 This is what gives her parents the ammunition they need to have Milla transferred to their custody.